November 13, 2018

 The rest of Angela’s PathwayConnect experience went more smoothly than ever before.
 All of the students in her gathering passed with A grades all three semesters and completed the program in 2013.

 Angela immediately began her online bachelor’s degree in business management and entrepreneurship through BYU-Idaho, presented and coordinated through BYU-Pathway, in December 2016.
 Thanks to her time in PathwayConnect, Angela felt spiritually and academically prepared to obtain her degree and loved every moment of it.

-While earning her bachelor’s degree online, Angela met amazing individuals around the world, became a speaking partner for a woman in Mexico, and learned how to include the gospel in her everyday life.
+While earning her bachelor’s degree online, Angela met amazing individuals around the world, became a discussion partner for a woman in Mexico, and learned how to include the gospel in her everyday life.

 “Thanks to PathwayConnect, I not only got on a steady path to a degree, but I learned an invaluable lesson — the Church isn’t suffocating, it’s enlightening,” Angela said.
 “Through my experiences, I have learned that living the gospel isn’t a Sunday thing.
 It’s an integral part of our everyday life.
 And I know now, more than ever before, that God loves me.”